Difference Between LPG & Natural Gas

 How Does LPG and Natural Gas Differ?
 What are the Key Differences?

-Starting with the nomenclature, Methane is the same as refined natural gas.
+Methane (CH4) is the same as refined natural gas.

 Differences between methane and propane: